What modalities do you offer, and how much experience do you have?

 This also varies depending on the individual horse.
 A wellness schedule can vary from every 4 weeks to 4 times per year, and anything in between.
 Sometimes I see horses 2 weeks apart if we’re dealing with an issue that needs additional work.

 I’m very open and honest about what I think your horse will benefit from the most, and I understand that everyone has a budget that they need to work within.
-Regular appointments are recommended – this way we can catch and correct minor issues before they become major issues that will cost a lot more time and money in the long run.
-Every horse’s situation is unique and I work within that.
+While regular appointments are recommended - especially so that we can catch and correct minor issues before they become major issues that will cost a lot more time and money in the long run - every horse’s situation is unique and I work within that.
 If you’d like to read about why consistent bodywork is important, you can check out my article about it HERE.

 There are also lots of things you can work on with your horse between appointments to support their musculoskeletal and nervous systems.
 I have many individually tailored exercises and activities to suggest and demonstrate for you at your appointment.
-I also offer Support Sessions, which are sessions dedicated entirely to helping you with what you can work on with your own horse (in person or online options are available).
+I also offer Support Sessions, which are sessions dedicated entirely to helping you with what you can work on with your own horse (in person or online options are available - find information HERE).
 Owners who participate in their horses’ wellness journey always see the greatest positive changes.

 What else do I need to know?